 IX.
 EXECUTIVE SESSION - Student Matters.
-Chairman Alexander called for a motion for the purpose of allowing the Board to retire into executive session to hear student early graduation requests.
+Chairman Alexander called for a motion for the purpose of allowing the Board to retire into executive session for student matters regarding two early graduation requests, and two re-admittance requests.
 After a full and complete discussion and upon motion duly made by Trustee House and seconded by Trustee Reynolds, the following resolution was presented: